Planning for retirement shouldn’t be confusing. To help you navigate the retirement world, we put together a glossary of common terms.

 An increase in Social Security benefits to counteract inflation, which is calculated based on the Consumer Price Index (a measure the federal government uses to measure variation in the price of goods and services).

 The custodian for a 401(k) plan is responsible for safekeeping assets in a plan.
-Human Interest works with a custodian bank, the Matrix Trust Company.
+Human Interest works with custodial banks.

 A plan sponsor, employer, or client.